Q: What students at the Information School work on a Capstone project?

 A: MLIS and MSIM students must find a client to sponsor their project; Informatics students may find a client or work as a team without a client.
 Clients can be your employer, or any other organization with a legitimate project.
+An iSchool faculty or staff member may even be available to sponsor your project, especially if you are interested in working on a research-based Capstone.
 View previous projects in the Capstone Archives.

 Q: Should I do a group or an individual Capstone project?

 A: Informatics students are required to be in teams of 3-4, which are self selected at the beginning of INFO 490 in winter quarter.
 For MLIS and MSIM students can choose, both are viable options.
 Some factors you may wish to take into account include:

 - Working situation: Will interaction with classmates be difficult?
 For instance, you may be performing the work in a secure environment where others may not be permitted to see the information you are working with.
 If so, you may want to present a plan by yourself.

 - The project scope: How big is the project?
 A larger project may require the efforts of more than one person to complete in a quarter.

 - The skill set required to do the project.
 Some projects may require a high level of skill in a wide range of areas – data collection, programming, visual information presentation, etc. – so that it may make sense to assemble a team of individuals with complementary skills.

 Q. How do you define a Capstone project as design-based or research-based?